Insolvency Law Firms In Gurgaon

 It is mandatory that either on the days fixed for General Meeting or on the very next day, the creditor’s winding up meeting should be held.
 The notice for this creditor’s meeting must be sent by post to each of the creditors along with the notice for the General Meeting.
 It is required to be published in the Official Gazette along with two newspapers which are popular in the district and are located where the registered office is.

-The list of creditors with the amount outstanding for each of them along with a Statement of Affairs should be processed well in advance and should be presented during the meeting.
+t of creditors with the amount outstanding for each of them along with a Statement of Affairs should be processed well in advance and should be presented during the meeting.
 Once the resolution is passed during creditor’s meeting, within ten working days from the date when the resolution is passed, a copy of that resolution needs to be filed with the Registrar.

 In this creditor’s meeting, the creditors have to nominate a liquidator.
 The IBC Code, 2016 should be kept in mind while nominating this liquidator as he would carry out all the functions of the winding up process of the company.
 The liquidator has to prepare a detailed list of assets and liabilities of the company.
 He shall also suggest a suitable process and timeline for liquidation.